From the beginning to the end of a theatre production, stage managers co-ordinate much of what the audience sees on stage. In general, they:

 - cue light, stage and sound technicians as well as any other special effects personnel

 - keep theatre staff informed about the status of the production

-- may call rehearsals during long performance runs.
+- call for rehearsals during long performance runs.

-In amateur or community theatre groups and some smaller professional theatres, stage managers also may help build and paint sets, operate lighting or audio during performances or be responsible for finding people to help "strike" the set and store lights, sets, costumes and props.
+In amateur or community theatre groups and some smaller professional theatres, stage managers also may help build and paint sets, operate lighting or audio during performances or take responsibility for finding people to help “strike” the set and store lights, sets, costumes and props.
 In larger theatres, stage managers usually have assistants.